stitchdata/docs/_destinations/bigquery/v2/bigquery-overview-v2.md

           - **Append-Only**: Existing rows aren't updated.
 Multiple versions of a row can exist in a table, creating a log of how a row changed over time.

-             Because of this loading strategy, querying may require a different strategy than usual.
+             Because of this loading strategy, [querying may require a different strategy]({{ link.replication.append-only | prepend: site.baseurl }}) than usual.
 Using some of the system columns Stitch inserts into tables will enable you to locate the latest version of a record at query time.

-Refer to the [Querying Append-Only Tables documentation]({{ link.replication.append-only | prepend: site.baseurl }}) for more info.
+          Refer to the [Understanding loading behavior guide]({{ link.destinations.storage.loading-behavior | prepend: site.baseurl }}) for more info.

           **Note**: Loading behavior can impact your [{{ destination.display_name }} costs]({{ link.destinations.overviews.bigquery-pricing | prepend: site.baseurl | append:"#bigquery-query-pricing" }}).

-          [TODO - Add link to loading behavior guide]

       - title: "Primary Keys"
         anchor: "replication--primary-keys"